Rome With Kids

 Unfortunately, due to the remaining 300 stairs after exiting the elevator, strollers cannot be taken up to the dome.

-Our tip: With children, the day usually starts early, which has its advantages in Rome.
+Our tip: Days usually starts early with kids, which has its advantages in Rome.
 You should visit St. Peter’s Basilica as early as possible in the morning so that you can get inside quickly.

 Try out Leonardo da Vinci's inventions

-Even though Leonardo da Vinci was much more active in Florence and Paris and spent only a few years in Rome, there is the interactive Leonardo Museum here, which is completely dedicated to his works.
+Even though Leonardo da Vinci was much more active in Florence and Paris and spent only a few years in Rome, the interactive Leonardo Museum is located here and completely dedicated to his works.

 Leonardo Museum is one of the museums in Rome, which is interesting for both children and adults.
-Here are exhibited about 65 models built according to Leonardo’s drawings, which visitors are allowed to operate.
+About 65 models are exhibited here, built according to Leonardo’s drawings, which visitors are allowed to operate.

 Visit secret passages in the Castel Sant'Angelo